changwei9991/CZ2002/README.txt

 reservationList.txt
 stafflist.txt

-To access java docs, access the doc folder
+To access java docs, access the doc folder (NOT AVAILABLE ON GITHUB) - GENERATE USING ECLIPSE IDE

 To access source code- access the src folder